Neelanjan Mukherjee, PhD

 Charlie Moffet (MOLB)

 Charlie was investigating methods to identify pseudouridine in RNA and the mechanism by which TRUB1, a pseudouridine synthase, suppresses aldosterone production.
-They are now in the Taliaferro Lab.
+They joined the Taliaferro Lab.

 Arely Diaz (MOLB)

-Arely launched a project investigating the role of a steroidogenic lncRNA in the survival cancer cells during here summer internship and rotation.
-She is now in the Reis lab.
+Arely launched a project investigating the role of a steroidogenic lncRNA in the survival of cancer cells.
+She joined the Reis lab.

 Undergrads: